FestusMutie/Akan_javascript-project/README.md

 # Installation and Setup
 To view the app, open the Github Pages link provided below on the README.
 Here is a run through of how to set up the application

-Step 1 : Clone this repository using git clone
+Step 1 : Clone this repository using git clone https://github.com/FestusMutie/Akan_javascript-project,or download the project zip files.
 Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened Step 3 : Open the index.html file to view the application on your preferred web browser
 # Known Bugs